-During my years of binge eating, and what seemed like thousands of attempts to recover, I looked for the reasons why I wasn’t successful.
+During my years of binge eating, and what seemed like thousands of attempts to recover (before I finally found help in Jack Trimpey’s book, Rational Recovery), I looked for the reasons why I wasn’t successful.
 Through therapy and reading self-help information online, one of the theories I came up with was that I simply wasn’t ready to stop binge eating.
 Maybe there was something I needed to change in my life first; maybe there was a problem I needed to solve; maybe there was pain from my past that I needed to heal; maybe there was a stressor that I needed to eliminate from my days.
 Maybe once I found and dealt with whatever was in the way of recovery, then I’d be ready.

 I wasn’t even sure what it really meant to be ready to stop binge eating, but that didn’t stop me from looking for reasons why I wasn’t yet equipped for recovery.
-Since all of my attempts to quit had failed, it only made sense that there was something getting in the way.
+Since all of my attempts to stop binge eating (before reading Rational Recovery) had failed, it only made sense that there was something getting in the way.
 Now that I’ve recovered, I see things differently, and I want to help you understand why you might be asking yourself, am I ready to stop binge eating?
 I also want to share ideas with you to help you feel capable of stopping the habit, and to help you address anything that is truly a roadblock to recovery.

 What Does it Mean to Be Ready for Recovery?